Payroll

 • Taxes are paid annually, allowing you to invest and budget as you see fit.

-• It can be difficult to budget, due to irregular withdrawals and no tax withholding.
+• Budgeting can be tricky due to irregular withdrawals and no tax withholding.

-• Easier to budget, as your salary is a regular, recurring business expense you can count on.
+• Budgeting is more straightforward, as your salary is a regular, recurring business expense you can count on.

 • Taxable income is typically lower, given that your salary is taxed at a personal rate and deducted as a business expense on corporate income tax.